Table of Contents

 Interpersonal skills exist in any job description and industry.
 However, depending on the role itself, certain interpersonal skills might be required more than others.
 Let’s go over a few different roles and compare the interpersonal skills needed for each:

-- Education and teaching.
+- Education.
 Interpersonal skills in education are as vital as technical skills.
 Teachers need to collaborate well with colleagues, be empathetic with students, communicate ideas and knowledge clearly, and be recognized for it.

 - eCommerce and Sales.
 Salespeople depend on good people skills.
 Being interactive, kind, approachable, and supportive are top traits that tick with buyers, making sales more personalized and natural, rather than just a business conversation.